Central Zone - Cancer Care & Palliative Care

 Our Vision

-To support and promote compassionate care for individuals and their loved ones who need palliative and end-of-life care.
+To support and promote compassionate care for individuals and their chosen families who are receiving treatment for cancer and for individuals who are receiving palliative and end-of-life care.